Aguirre, the Wrath of God: Historical accuracy

 Kinski's crazed performance bore similarities to the real Aguirre, a "true homicidal megalomaniac".
 Many of his fellow soldiers considered his actions to be that of a madman.
-Kinski's use of a limp reflected one that Aguirre had, the result of a battle injury.
+Kinski's use of a limp reflected a limp that Aguirre had, the result of a battle injury.
 Aguirre's frequent short but impassioned speeches to his men in the film were accurately based on the man's noted "simple but effective rhetorical ability".
 The South Atlantic Review observes the film's attitude toward historical accuracy as being similar to works of Shakespeare:Like Shakespeare, Herzog begins with chronicle accounts of events and personages, but then re-shapes and embroiders upon these historical chronicles, at once providing answers and revealing more puzzling questions, not only turning "history" into "art" (a tenuous distinction in any case), but meditating upon the makers and the making of history.